marklogic-community/corb2/README.md

 XQUERY-MODULE.outputFolder

 ### Adhoc Tasks
-INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be adhoc where XQuery can be local i.e. not deployed to marklogic.
+INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' at the end.
+Adhoc XQuery is local to corb i.e. not deployed to marklogic.
 The xquery module should be in its named file available in classpath or filesystem.
 ex:
-PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC
-INIT-MODULE=/path/to/file/adhoc-init-module.xqy|ADHOC
+PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC (module as a named file in the classpath or current directory)
+INIT-MODULE=/path/to/file/adhoc-init-module.xqy|ADHOC (module file with full path in the file system)

 ### Encryption
 * DECRYPTER (Must extend com.marklogic.developer.corb.AbstractDecrypter.
-Encryptable options XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOST and XCC-PORT)
+Encryptable options XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOST, XCC-PORT and XCC-DBNAME)
-  Included:
+  com.marklogic.developer.corb.PrivateKeyDecrypter (Requires private key file)
   com.marklogic.developer.corb.JasyptDecrypter (Requires jasypt jar in classpath.
 Default algorithm PBEWithMD5AndTripleDES)
-  com.marklogic.developer.corb.PrivateKeyDecrypter (Requires private key file)
-* JASYPT-PROPERTIES-FILE (Optional property for JasyptDecrypter.
-If not specified, it uses default jasypt.proeprties file, which should be accessible in classpath or file system.)
 * PRIVATE-KEY-FILE (Required property for PrivateKeyDecrypter, should be accessible in classpath or file system)
 * PRIVATE-KEY-ALGORITHM (Optional for PrivateKeyDecrypter.
 Default is RSA)
+* JASYPT-PROPERTIES-FILE (Optional property for JasyptDecrypter.
+If not specified, it uses default jasypt.proeprties file, which should be accessible in classpath or file system.)

 #### PrivateKeyDecrypter
 Generate keys and encrypt the URI or password using one of the options below.
 Optionally, the encrypted text can be enclosed with "ENC" ex: ENC(xxxxxx)

 **Java Crypt**
-* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter gen-keys /path/to/private.key /path/to/public.key RSA 1024 (Note: default algorithm: RSA, default key-length: 1024)
+* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter gen-keys /path/to/private.key /path/to/public.key RSA 1024 (Note: if not specified, default algorithm: RSA, default key-length: 1024)
-* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter encrypt /path/to/public.key clearText RSA (Note: default algorithm: RSA)
+* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter encrypt /path/to/public.key clearText RSA (Note: if not specified, default algorithm: RSA)

 **RSA keys**
 * openssl genrsa -out private.pem 1024 (generate private key in PEM format)